Thailand–Vietnam relations

-Historically, Thailand and Vietnam were major rivals in mainland Southeast Asia.
-Although both countries still have a rivalry with each other, they have maintained peaceful bilateral relations since Vietnam integrated with the international community beginning in 1986.
+Thailand and Vietnam have maintained peaceful bilateral relations since Vietnam integrated with the international community beginning in 1986.
 Thailand has an embassy in Vietnam's capital Hanoi and Vietnam has an embassy in Thailand's capital Bangkok.
 Both countries are members of ASEAN.

 History

 A painting of Ong Chiang Su (องเชียงสือ), an Annamese ruler, in audience with King Rama I in the Amarin Throne Hall in Bangkok 1782.
 Note by Princess Maha Chakri Sirindhorn.

 The first real contact between Siam (today called Thailand) and Vietnam was recorded in the 16th century.
 The earliest recorded war occurred in 1313 when the Kingdom of Sukhothai attacked the Kingdom of Champa, which was a vassal state of kingdom of Đại Việt under the Trần dynasty.

 Siamese–Vietnamese wars

 Thailand (as Siam) and the Vietnamese state fought together in a massive series of wars that began in the early 18th century.
 However, larger conflicts were recorded from the later 18th century.